 - Do you let your work, the weather, noises, other people's behavior and attitude, movies, TV, or the newspapers influence the way you feel and think?

-- Do outside events distract your mind and make you think about them, instead of what you choose to think about?
+- Do outside events distract your mind and make you think about them, even if you do not want??

 If all the above are true in your life, it means that inner peace and inner balance are lacking.

-After waking up in the morning, instead of thinking about the difficulties or tasks that are awaiting you, smile, and tell yourself what a wonderful day you are going to have.
-Think about the pleasant things you are going to do or experience, not the about the difficulties.
-Repeat to yourself several times that today you are going to maintain inner balance, common sense and peace of mind.
+After waking up in the morning, instead of thinking about the difficulties or the tasks that are awaiting you, smile, and tell yourself that you are going to have a wonderful day.
+Think about some pleasant things you are going to do or experience, not the about the difficulties.
+Tell yourself several times that today you are going to maintain inner balance and peace of mind, no matter what happens.

 - Is what the other person saying really important?

 - Why do his or her words affect you so much?